 PLUG will collect all artwork and travel to Granite City to install and deinstall the show.

 PLUG does not commission artwork.
 Any details regarding sales, pick up or delivery will be coordinated directly between the buyer and the artist.

 The deadline to purchase a ticket is March 12!

-plug, formerly known as Plug Projects, is a curatorial collaboration by five Kansas City artists: CJ Charbonneau, Mary Clara Hutchison, Melanie Johnson, and Marco Rosichelli, who share the mission of bringing fresh perspectives and conversation to the local cultural community.
+PLUG is a curatorial collaboration by Kansas City artists who share the mission of bringing fresh perspectives and conversation to the local cultural community.
 As a volunteer-artist-run space, PLUG provides access to exhibition space, collaborative possibilities, and innovative programming for creatives.
-Our goal is to engage artists and the public at large by exhibiting challenging new work, initiating critical dialogue, and expanding connections of artists in Kansas City as part of a wider, national network of artists.
+Our goal is to exhibit challenging new work, initiate critical dialogue, and connect Kansas City artists with an expanding national network of artist-run initiatives.

-Since 2011, plug's collaborative organizational model has enabled the responsibilities of the project to be shouldered by an accomplished team, making for a richer experience and also a more feasible workload.
-This allows for each artist to continue their studio practice while participating in plug. plug recently transitioned to a 501(c)3 nonprofit organization, which allows for more financial freedom and flexibility. plug maintains its curatorial and collaborative spirit, now with each collaborator occupying a position on plug's Board of Directors, and looks forward to a future that will build on plug's illustrious past.
+PLUG is a 501(c)3 nonprofit organization, which allows for more financial freedom and flexibility.
+PLUG maintains its curatorial and collaborative spirit, now with each collaborator occupying a position on PLUG's Board of Directors, and looks forward to a future that will build on PLUG's illustrious past.
 Our current Board of Directors includes Craig Deppen Auge, Megan Ganey, Sam Haan, Cesar Lopez, and Travis Smorstad.

 From 2011-2020, PLUG occupied a storefront gallery space in Kansas City's historic West Bottoms district.
 There, PLUG exhibited works from national and local artists, facilitated programming such as Crit Nights, Spark Plugs, and unPLUGGED.